-6) Kidneys filter your blood up to 300 times a day and drinking enough water is important for their function.
+6) Kidneys filter your blood up to 300 times a day and need water to function optimally.

 8) A lack of water can cause a range of problems, such as constipation, asthma, allergy and migraines.

-9) Water helps you lose weight because it helps remove the by-products of fat and if consumed before a meal can make you more satisfied and eat less.
+9) Water can aid in weight loss because it helps to remove the by-products of fat and if consumed before a meal can make you more satisfied and eat less.